Space station to get $18 million balloon-like room

 - Be nice – sharing a space can be tricky.

-- Take your iPod – anything is more amazing with a soundtrack.
+- Smuggle your iPod on board – anything is more amazing with a soundtrack.

-4. Don’t use it – music can be really annoying sometimes.
+- Don’t use it – other people’s music can be really annoying.

 It might be years and probably decades before any spin off effects spin our way but misfits supports the International Space Station and its goals.
 Anything that gets more people up there doing useful stuff is a good thing.
 Any technological advance that lets them stay there are do it for longer, more economically and more comfortably is a good thing.
 One wonders what Henry-Russell Hitchcock would have thought?